 Retaliation can take many forms, such as demotions, undesirable assignments, inappropriate performance ratings and termination of employment.
 Retaliation may also include verbal harassment, intimidation, threats of retaliation and any attempt to identify an anonymous AEP Concerns Line reporter.
-Be aware that retaliation can occur between management, employees, contractors, vendors and 3rd party suppliers.
+Be aware that retaliation can occur between management, employees, contractors, vendors and 3rd party suppliers as well as among employees themselves.